malkh1/Elevator_project/README.md

 Example:

 13:12:04, 4, false, 2 ->
-The elevator starts at floor 4, travels downwards to floor 2.
+The elevator starts at floor 4 at 1:12pm, travels downwards to floor 2.

 17:39:34, 5, true, 6 ->
-The elevator starts at floor 5, travels upwards to floor 6.
+The elevator starts at floor 5 at 5:39pm, travels upwards to floor 6.

 **Floor.java and Elevator.java**
 - These classes are not testable as their methods are already being tested in the Scheduler.java class